Indian wolf: Behaviour and ecology

-Its habits are similar to those of other grey wolf subspecies, though the Indian wolf generally lives in smaller packs rarely exceeding 6-8 individuals, and is relatively less vocal, having rarely been known to howl.
+The Indian wolf's habits are similar to those of other grey wolf subspecies, though the Indian wolf generally lives in smaller packs rarely exceeding 6-8 individuals, and is relatively less vocal, having rarely been known to howl.
 Indian wolf vocalization includes howls, howl-barks, whimper, social squeals, and whines with howls an average fundamental frequency of 422 Hz and whines 906 Hz.
 There is at least one record of a lone wolf associating with a pair of dholes in Debrigarh Wildlife Sanctuary.
 It tends to breed from mid-October to late December, and whelp in holes or ravines.
 It typically preys on antelopes, rodents, and hares.
 It usually hunts in pairs when targeting antelopes, with one wolf acting as a decoy while the other attacks from behind.
 The range of the Indian wolf overlaps with the golden jackal, sloth bear, leopard, Bengal fox, brown bear, Asiatic lion and Bengal tiger.